Your Cloud Provider Checklist

 10. Termination of cloud service.
 How is this handled, and are there any special clauses or financial penalties?
 How will you get your data back, and will you have to pay for the privilege?

 11. Shadow IT.
 What controls can your potential provider offer to prevent this?

 The One Thing You Must do Before Entering a Cloud Service

 Never enter a cloud service until you know how you're going to leave it.
 You can't predict how your circumstances may alter in the future, but you can be be prepared for change.

-It's crucial you have a plan to migrate to something else - include how you will achieve this technically, as well as contractually.
-We've advised businesses who had no contingency and it's not trivial, as well as being extremely stressful for them.
+It's crucial you have a plan to migrate to something else - include how you'll achieve this technically, as well as contractually.
+We've advised businesses who had no contingency and it's not a piece of cake, as well as being extremely stressful for them.

 Would you welcome some strategic and technical guidance on your journey to the cloud?
 Click the button below to book a free Cloud Viability Assessment or explore our managed cloud services here.